-7 Final Remarks
+6 Final Remarks

-Many other open problems and research topics can be found in the papers devoted to SN P systems - the interested reader can check the titles below in this respect (the bibliography contains all papers about SN P systems which I was aware of at the beginning of November 2006).
+Many other open problems and research topics can be found in the papers devoted to SN P systems-the interested reader can check the titles below in this respect (the bibliography contains most of the papers about SN P systems which we were aware of at the beginning of December 2007).
 On the other hand, because the research in this area is quite vivid, it is possible that some of these problems were solved at the same time or shortly after writing these notes, without being possible to mention the respective results here.
-That is why, the reader is advised to follow the developments in this area, for instance, through the information periodically updated at the Milano web page [43].
+That is why, the reader is advised to follow the developments in this area, for instance, through the information periodically updated at the membrane computing web page [54].
+In particular, one can find there the paper [40], on which the present paper is based.